 An acid-alkali neutralization reaction that neutralizes (deactivates) the alkaline residues left in the hair by a hydroxide relaxer and lowers the pH of the hair and scalp; hydroxide relaxer neutralization does not involve oxidation or rebuild disulfide bonds.

-Process by which hydroxide relaxers permanently straighten hair; they remove a sulfur atom from a disulfide bond and convert it into a lanthionine bond.
+process by which hydroxide relaxers permanently straighten hair; they remove a sulfur atom from a disulfide bond and convert it to a lanthionine bond

-Also known as circle rod; tool that is usually about 12 inches long with a uniform diameter along the entire length of the rod.
+tool that is usually about 12 inches long with a uniform diameter along the entire length of the rod (circle rod)

-Ionic compounds formed by a metal (sodium,potassiun, or lithium) combined with oxygen and hydrogen
+Ionic compounds formed by a metal (sodium, potassium, or lithium) which is combined with oxygen and hydrogen.

-Base control in which the hair is wrapped at an angle 45 degrees below perpendicular to its base section and the tool is positioned completely off its base section
+Base control in which the hair is wrapped at 45 degrees below the center of the base section, so the rod is positioned completely off its base.

-Also known as end bonds; chemical bonds that join amino acids together, end to end in long chains, to form polypeptide chains.
+chemical bonds that join amino acids together, end to end in long chains, to form polypeptide chains (end bonds)

 Long chains of amino acids joined together by peptide bonds

-Perm wrap similar to double flat wrap but uses only one end paper, placed over the top of the strand of hair being wrapped
+perm wrap that is similar to double flat wrap but uses only one end paper, placed over the top of the strand of hair being wrapped

-Combination of a thio relaxer and a thio permanent wrapped on large rods to make existing curl larger or looser
+combination of a thio relaxer and a thio permanent that is wrapped on large rods to make existing curl larger and looser

-Hair is wrapped at an angle other than perpendicular to the length of the rod, which causes the hair to spiral along the length of the rod, similar to the grip on a tennis racket
+Hair is wrapped at an angle other than perpendicular to the length of the rod, which causes the hair to spiral along the length of the rod, similar to the stripes on a candy cane.

-Stops the action of a permanent wave solution and rebilds the hair in its new curly form
+Stops the action of a permanent wave solution and rebuilds the hair in its new curly form.

 Perm that uses an ingredient other than ATG as the primary reducing agent, such as cysteamine or mercaptamine.

-The meausrement of thickness or thinness of a liquid that affect how the fluid flows
+the measurement of the thickness or thinness of a liquid that affects how the fluid flows